 (d) the result of a Production Test, if conducted;

-(e) the participants in, and their Working Interest in, the well or operation; and
+(e) subject to a Participating Party’s right to be excluded as stated below, the Participating Parties in, and their Working Interest in, the well or operation; and

-(f) the surrounding acreage controlled by the participants.
+(f) the surrounding acreage controlled by the Participating Parties.

 If the News Release does not pertain to a well or an operation in a well, it may only contain information that is not Confidential Data or Confidential Information (as defined in Exhibit “G”) and does not substantially undermine the Parties’ competitive advantage in the area surrounding, or trend or play pertaining to, the Contract Area.
 The Operator shall transmit the News Release to the Non-Operating Parties not less than seventy-two (72) hours (exclusive of Saturdays, Sundays, and federal holidays) before the time at which the Operator wishes to issue it.
 Any Party may have its name excluded from the News Release by notifying the Operator of that desire within forty-eight (48) hours of that Party’s receipt of the News Release.